Poker0111/Rename_It/README.md

   - **Subtitles:** `.srt`, `.ass`
 - **Smart Subtitle Tagging:** Easily append custom language codes to subtitle files (e.g., `episode.pl.srt`).
 - all of formats or file extension can be change
+- Can undo all changes in files names

 ##  How It Works
 1. **Subtitles:** If you have subtitle files, you can add a language extension (e.g., `en`, `pl`) in the app.